Bugines Batik Costume

 One can still see large traditional boats at anchor along the Sunda Kelapa harbor in Jakarta and at the Ujung wharf in Surabaya unloading timber from Kalimantan, or at the Paotere harbor in Makassar, on the island of Sulawesi, or even at the small port of Labuan Bajo on the island of Flores, where they have been for centuries.

 Among the finest shipbuilders and navigators in the world are the Buginese and the Mandar, both of whom hail from South Sulawesi.
-These pinisi canoes have transported the Buginese around the archipelago, and many have gone on to establish themselves in places such as Java, Kalimantan, Sumatra, Papua, and the Nusatenggara islands.
-They were also called "Buginese" because they were both good sailors and bad pirates, so they were called that.
+These pinisi canoes have transported the Buginese around the archipelago, and many have established themselves in Java, Kalimantan, Sumatra, Papua, and the Nusatenggara islands.
+They were also called "Buginese" because they were both excellent sailors and bad pirates, so they were called.

 Subscribe to our newsletter